tiby312/broccoli-project/report/src/ch12-improvements.md

 crate to accept custom pivots.
 Not sure what the gains here would be, though considering the level balance charts indicate that even in the best case, rebalancing does get that much faster (in cases where good pivots are chosen).
-Those charts indicate barely any variation even though they are using randomish pivots.
+Those charts indicate barely any variation even though they are using random-ish pivots.

 #### Don't sort the leafs